Math 20200: Calculus II

 - Rotation of Axes Notes by Professor J. Douglas Faires, Youngstown State University

 MATH 20200 will be terminated and the last semester this course is offered is Fall 2018.
 Starting Spring 2019, the new Calculus II course is MATH 21200.

 - math20200student-syllabus-2017.pdf: MATH 20200 Student Syllabus (revised 09/05/2017)

 - Notes for Chapter 6: Abbreviated Notes and Techniques of Integration Methods

 - Notes for Chapter 7: To be used after reading the chapter 7, step by step guide on how to set up volume generated in sections 7.2 and 7.3 and how to set up work done in pumping liquid in section 7.5.

 - Review of Conic Sections: by James Stewart

 - Rotation of Axes: Rotaion of Axes Notes by Professor Faires, Youngstown State University

-This class is not being offered in Spring 2022.
+This class is not being offered in Summer 2022.